ayan878/Namaste-React/theory.md

 ```

 It's important to note that the server hosting the script file must also be configured to allow cross-origin requests by including the appropriate CORS (Cross-Origin Resource Sharing) headers in the response.
 Otherwise, the browser may block the request.

+# Q: What is difference between library and frameworks ?
+A: React is library it works in small portion of the app.it is not full-fledge frameworks.